 Background

-If you are using Prime Mover PRO 2.0.0+, you can use the automatic backup feature to create backup snapshots of your site automatically.
-You don’t need to worry about logging in to your site to create backups manually.
+If you are using Prime Mover PRO 2.0.0+, you can use the automatic backup feature to automatically create backup snapshots of your site.
+You don’t need to log in to your site to make backups manually.

 Enabling Automatic Backup